Unfolded proximal neural networks for robust image Gaussian denoising: Experiments

 where \end{proposition}

-\textbf{Experimental settings} -- To evaluate and compare the proposed unfolded architectures, we consider 2 training settings:
+\textbf{Experimental settings} -- To evaluate and compare the proposed unfolded architectures, we consider 2 training settings.
+In both cases, we consider RGB images (i.e., $C=3$).

-\begin{itemize} \item \textbf{Setting 1 -- Training with fixed noise level}: The NNs are trained using $\vert \mathbb{I} \vert = 200$ extracted from BSDS500 dataset \cite{amfm_pami2011}, with a fixed noise level $\delta=0.08$.
-The learning rate for ADAM is set to $8\times10^{-5}$ (all other parameters set as default), and we use batches of size of $10$.
+\begin{itemize} \item \textbf{Training Setting 1 -- Fixed noise level}: The {\UNN}s are trained with $\vert \mathbb{I} \vert = 200$ images extracted from BSDS500 dataset \cite{amfm_pami2011}, with a fixed noise level $\delta=0.08$.
+The learning rate for ADAM is set to $8\times10^{-5}$ (all other parameters set as default), we use batches of size of $10$ and patches of size $50\times50$ randomly selected.